Public Works Volunteer Programs

 Adopting organizations and residents will be provided with trash bags, disposable gloves and safety vests.
 Safety training for program participants will also be provided prior to the first street cleaning.

 The City of Boulder’s Public Works Department maintains small areas that are landscaped, neighborhood parks, generally less than one acre in size.
 Many of these neighborhood areas are available for adoption.
-Volunteer activities include trash pick-up, graffiti removal and weeding.
+A map of locations available for adoption can be found here: Click to view a map Volunteer activities include trash pick-up, graffiti removal and weeding.

 For more information, please contact [email protected]